 Join us at the cutting-edge BeyondWIMPs workshop where we delve into the mysteries of dark matter.
 As cosmological data suggests that dark matter constitutes over 80% of the universe's matter, this workshop brings together a diverse group of experts—from theorists to experimentalists in fields like astroparticle physics and cosmology.
 We aim to broaden the horizon beyond the conventional Weakly Interacting Massive Particles (WIMPs) paradigm and explore the rich landscape of dark matter possibilities.
 Prepare to embark on a journey to redefine our understanding of the universe!

-The first instalment of BeyondWIMPs took place at the University of Liverpool, and we are excited about the upcoming Vol. 2 hosted at Durham University during 25-28 March 2024 , see our Indico page for a tentative program.
+The first instalment of BeyondWIMPs took place at the University of Liverpool (scientific program Vol. 1), Vol. 2 was hosted at Durham University in 2024 ( scientific program Vol. 2) .

 For quick updates, follow us on Twitter.